 Erase the pencil grid and start the imprimatura, or tinting the canvas with colour.
 This does a couple of things.
 It make it easier to judge the accuracy of subsequent layers of paint, and the warm colour will show through in places and help to add warmth and vibrancy in a subtle way.

 07. Apply a colour wash

 Now apply a thin colour wash over the whole painting.
-A medium composed of five parts turpentine, one part damar varnish and one part stand oil makes the oil paint seem almost like watercolour, and it dries quickly.
+A medium composed of five parts Winsor & Newton distilled turpentine, one part Winsor & Newton Dammar Varnish and one part Winsor & Newton stand oil makes the oil paint seem almost like watercolour, and it dries quickly.
 It also keeps the paint semi-transparent, to allow the drawing to show through.

 08. Make the first pass

 The first pass of the painting is underway.
 Starting with the head and hands lets you establish the quality and value range on what is usually the most important part of a painting containing figures.
 When painting flesh under cool daylight, keep the shadows warm and lively.